 - In all transfer cases, both the principal of the school from which you transfer and the principal of the school into which you transfer must concur with the transfer in writing on a form provided by the IHSA Office.
-You cannot be eligible when you transfer until this form is fully executed and on file in the school office. - After the official start date of and IHSA sport season for the current school year, if a student changes attendance from that high school to another high school, the student shall be ineligible for the remainder of the school year in any sport in which he/she participated or was participating in a practice interscholastic contest in the current school year at the school from which the transfer occurs; or - Once classes begin in a school for the current school year, if a student changes attendance from that high school to another high school, the student shall be ineligible for a period of thirty days, commencing on the first day of attendance at the new high school, in any sport in which he/she was not participating or had not participated during the current school year at the school from which the student transferred. - 3.
-If you transfer attendance from one high school to another high school, you will be ineligible unless: - A) Your transfer is in conjunction with a change in residence by both you and your parents, custodial parent or court appointed guardian from one public school district to a different public-school district; - B) Your transfer is between high schools within a public-school district and both you and your parents, custodial parent or court appointed guardian change residence to the district attendance area for the school to which you transfer; - C) In the event the student transfers attendance from any high school to any other high school, and the transfer is not in conjunction with a change in residence by both the student and his or her parents, custodial parent, surviving parent, or guardian to a residence outside the boundaries of the public school district attendance area the family originally resided in, the Executive Director may grant eligibility based on documentation that the transfer met one of the following conditions: - The student is enrolling for the first time in the student's home public member high school with boundaries - Change in family's financial position - Extenuating circumstances documented by the sending school's principal or official representative - Limited eligibility may be granted when the student transfers schools prior to the beginning of the student's sophomore year - If you transfer in conjunction with a change in legal guardianship, a ruling on your eligibility must be obtained from the IHSA Office. - 5.
+You cannot be eligible when you transfer until this form is fully executed and on file in the school office. - After the official start date of and IHSA sport season for the current school year, if a student changes attendance from that high school to another high school, the student shall be ineligible for the remainder of the school year in any sport in which he/she participated or was participating in a practice interscholastic contest in the current school year at the school from which the transfer occurs; or

+Once classes begin in a school for the current school year, if a student changes attendance from that high school to another high school, the student shall be ineligible for a period of thirty days, commencing on the first day of attendance at the new high school, in any sport in which he/she was not participating or had not participated during the current school year at the school from which the student transferred.

+- 3. If you transfer attendance from one high school to another high school, you will be ineligible unless: - A. Your transfer is in conjunction with a change in residence by both you and your parents, custodial parent or court appointed guardian from one public school district to a different public school district; - B. Your transfer is between high schools within a public school district and both you and your parents, custodial parent or court appointed guardian change residence to the district attendance area for the school to which you transfer; - C. Your transfer is from a private/parochial school to your home public high school, you are entering a public high school for the first time, and the principals of both your former and new school approve your transfer; - D. Your transfer is from one private school/parochial school to another private/parochial school located within a thirty (30) mile radius of the residence where you live with your parents, custodial parent or court appointed guardian, you are changing high schools for the first time, and the principals of both your former and the new school approve your transfer. - E. Your parents are divorced or legally separated: you transfer to a new school in conjunction with a modification or other change in legal custody between your parents by action of a judge; and required court documents are on file at the school into which you transfer. - 4.
+If you transfer in conjunction with a change in legal guardianship, a ruling on your eligibility must be obtained from the IHSA Office. - 5.
 If you transfer attendance from one school to another while you are ineligible for any reason, the period of ineligibility imposed prior to your transfer will be enforced at the school to which you transfer, even if you are otherwise in compliance with the by-laws. - 6.
-Any questions about your eligibility in any of these instances must be resolved by a formal ruling from the IHSA Executive - In all other transfer situations, a ruling by the IHSA Executive Director is necessary to determine your eligibility.
+Any questions about your eligibility in any of these instances must be resolved by a formal ruling from the IHSA Executive Director. - In all other transfer situations, a ruling by the IHSA Executive Director is necessary to determine your eligibility.
 This ruling must be obtained in writing by the principal of the school into which you transfer before you participate in an interscholastic athletic contest.